254CARBON/BUTTERFLY/docs/development/contributing.md

 # Contributing to BUTTERFLY

-> Guidelines for contributing to the BUTTERFLY ecosystem
+> Canonical guidelines for contributing to the BUTTERFLY ecosystem

 **Last Updated**: 2025-12-03
 **Target Audience**: Contributors, developers